 - Sprinkle liberally with sea salt and bake in the oven for about 20 minutes or until well risen and golden.

-- Remove from the oven and take the loaf out straight away or it will sweat, leave to cool.
-In Italy a lot of bakers lay the cooked breads onto bamboo mats to cool.
+- Remove from the oven and take the loaf out of the tin straight away, or it will sweat.
+Leave to cool.
+In Italy, a lot of bakers lay the cooked bread onto bamboo mats to cool.

 Add ingredients from Vickery TV straight to your favourite online supermarket